micmejia/bible-dump/NKJV/Judges/Judg 6.md

 And it came to pass, when the children of Israel cried out to the Lord because of the Midianites,

 ###### 8
-that the Lord sent a prophet to the children of Israel, who said to them, "Thus says the Lord God of Israel: 'I brought you up from Egypt and brought you out of the house of [^b]bondage;
+that the Lord sent a prophet to the children of Israel, who said to them, "Thus says the Lord God of Israel: 'I brought you up from Egypt and brought you out of the house of bondage;

 ###### 9
 and I delivered you out of the hand of the Egyptians and out of the hand of all who oppressed you, and drove them out before you and gave you their land.